 3. Run the Ubuntu environment

-4. Set up your account and password, and then enter the Ubuntu environment.
+4. Set up username and password, then enter the Ubuntu environment